Best Laptop for Architecture

 Architects need a lightweight, powerful, fast workstation that can efficiently process graphical computational tasks and run multiple programs at once.
 So, we made one.

-The ThinkPad P Series Mobile Workstation has unimaginable power, mind-blowing graphics, and insane RAM – it’s a machine you don’t want to miss out on.
+The sturdy ThinkPad P Series Mobile Workstation has unimaginable power, mind-blowing graphics, and insane RAM – it’s a machine you don’t want to miss out on.